-We've been busy this winter planning our 2016 program.
-Our 9th year!
-Here are the goodies to look forward to.
+Fieldwork is now in its 9th year!
+Here are the events we'll be offering up this year.
 We hope you will journey out this season with friends and family for a dose of creativity inspired by the land.

 - 5 new visual art installations opened Saturday, May 7.
 Work by Jolie Bird, Janine Miedzik, Marco D'Andrea, Chris Turnbull, and a collaboration between Jerrard and Diana Smith, Gayle Young and Reinhard Reitzenstein (RSSY).
-Installations explore a multiplicity of perspectives from the suggestive positioning and poetics of words, to the narratives conjured up by an abandoned car situated in a field.
+Scroll down the page to read more about these installations.
+The artists explored a multiplicity of perspectives from the suggestive positioning and poetics of words, to the narratives conjured up by an abandoned car situated in a field.
 We also feature a piece by the children of Brooke Valley School created at an on-site workshop in April.
 The exhibition continues all year long.

 - The 2016 edition of Framework: Words on the Land - Sunday, August 21.
-This year's roster of writers: Natale Ghent, John K. Grande, Helen Humphreys, Jonathan Kaplansky, Katherine Graham, Andrew Kaufman, Monty Reid, Sandra Ridley, John Steffler, Alissa York.
-(Please note that Kathleen Winter is no longer able to participate).
+This year's roster of writers: John K. Grande, Helen Humphreys, Jonathan Kaplansky, Katherine Graham, Monty Reid, Sandra Ridley, John Steffler, Alissa York, and Pearl Pirie.
+(Please note that Natale Ghent, Kathleen Winter and Andrew Kaufman - originally listed for the event - are not able to participate).
 We are so pleased to be partnering again with the Ottawa International Writers Festival (OIWF) in presenting our second writers' weekend and reading.
 The launch last year of Framework: Words on the Land was a hit with a near sell-out reading in the loft of the barn at Fieldwork.
 So, we are doing it again this year with a whole new group of writers!
 A public reading of their work - created over a weekend of in-situ writing in the forest at Fieldwork - will happen Sunday, August 21 beginning at 3pm.
 Tickets are on sale now (in advance only) through the OIWF website.

 - We are excited to be announcing an entirely new event this year.
 Fieldwork is partnering with 2 women productions and the Ottawa International Writers Festival in presenting Storywork: Telling Tales Rooted in the Land.
 This promises to be a riveting performance with some of our regions finest storytellers who will be exploring the landscapes of traditional folk and fairy tales.
 With: Marie Bilodeau, Katherine Grier, Daniel Kletke, and Marta Singh.
 Curated by Jennifer Cayley of 2 women productions.
 Saturday, September, 24 beginning at 2pm in the loft at Fieldwork.
 Tickets are on sale now (in advance only) through the OIWF website.

 Fieldwork would like to acknowledge the generous contributions made this year by the Ontario Arts Council, National Bank Financial and Foodsmiths.
-We also greatly appreciate the contributions - whether in-kind or financial, donations of time or expertise, or simply the gift of good energy by numerous friends, family and volunteers.
+Also support for writers has come from the Canada Council for the Arts via The Writers Union of Canada & The Quebec Writers Federation.
+We also greatly appreciate the in-kind support for Framework from Fine Chocolate by Ludwig, Sunflower Bake Shop, Little Stream Bakery, and Fieldhouse Cafe.
+And many thanks too for the donations of time, money, expertise, labour and spirit of numerous supporters.
 We could not do what we do without you.

 If you are interested in volunteering your time and skills we'd love to talk.
 Please send us an email.